stevederico/system-prompts/README.md

 - Never use @types packages
 - Never run delete commands or move commands
 - Never use sed commands
+- when editing the _worklog or worklog file only use - aka dash to mark incomplete tasks.
+Do not use any symbol for completed tasks.
+At the end of the completed section, append a single line: Version: x.y.z.

 ## Sensitive Files